radiant-maxar/maprules/ARCHITECTURE.md

 I download the MapRules JOSM plugin
 I use that MapRules config for custom JOSM presets and validations that enforce MapRules Validations I wrote.

-See the INTEGRATIONS.md file for currently and 'in development' integrations.
+See the [Integrations paragraph](#integrations) for currently and 'in development' integrations.

 ## Software Components